A new geothermal art/science project curated by Naoko Mabon (Aberdeen, Scotland and Beppu, Kyushu, Japan).

 Curator’s tour: 22nd April 2017, 3pm

 Ilana Halperin will be in conversation with Professor Tim Ingold from the Anthropology Department of the University of Aberdeen and Peacock Visual Arts’ Director Nuno Sacramento about her exhibition.
-This is a free event but space is limited so please book using the event link below:
+(This event is now fully booked):

 Peacock Visual Arts are delighted to present Geologic Intimacy (Yu no Hana) by Ilana Halperin.
 Following the first showing of this work at Fujiya Gallery Hanayamomo in Kyushu, Japan, Geologic Intimacy (Yu no Hana) will extend to include a new series of prints commissioned by Peacock.